eslamahmed29/Project-Hospital-MVC/README.md

-# Project-Hospital-MVC
-A Web Application with Asp.NET Framework about Hospital Management System
 # Hospital Management System

 The Hospital Management System is a sophisticated software application designed to streamline and automate the various tasks involved in managing a hospital.
 This system is built using ASP.NET MVC and provides an efficient solution for hospitals to manage patient records, appointments, and financial transactions.